Log to Data (RapidMiner Studio Core)

 SynopsisThis operator transforms the data generated by the Log operator into an ExampleSet which can then be used by other operators of the process.

 The Log operator stores information into the log table.
 This information can be almost anything including parameter values of operators, apply-count of operators, execution time etc. The Log operator is mostly used when you want to see the values calculated during the execution of the process that are otherwise not visible.
 For example you want to see values of different parameters in all iterations of any Loop operator.
 In such scenarios the ideal operator is the Log operator.
 A large variety of information can be stored using this operator.
-The information stored in the log table can be viewed using the Table View in the Results Workspace.
+The information stored in the log table can be viewed in the Results View.
 But this information is not directly accessible in the process.
 To solve this problem, the Log to Data operator provides the information in the Log table in form of an ExampleSet.
 This ExampleSet can be used in the process like any other ExampleSet.
 RapidMiner automatically guesses the type of attributes of this ExampleSet and all attributes have regular role.
 The type and role can be changed by using the corresponding operators.

 - through (IOObject)